 All construction projects have potential risks to public safety associated with the use of high-powered equipment, heavy construction equipment, excavation activities, transportation, fire incidents, and pollution releases, as well as non-authorised parties (including the public) accessing the construction site.
-However this risk is inherently low as there are no land users.
-The nearest land users to the site are 2 km away, and the characteristics of a PV Project's construction phase are not naturally dangerous.

-Public risks during the construction phase of a project have the potential to result in isolated incidents, which could be highly dangerous to a person or group of people, however, this rarely occurs.
-Such impacts are very unlikely during this Project due to the distance from receptors, and lack of receptors.
+Public risks during the construction phase have the potential to result in isolated incidents, which could be of a devastating magnitude to a person or group of people in the wrong place at the wrong time, however, this rarely occurs.
+Such impacts are possible due to the location of the Project being close to herders and in proximity to the above-mentioned potential receptors.